 The Americans with Disabilities Act (ADA) requires employers to reasonably accommodate qualified individuals with disabilities.
 It is the policy of the Linn-Mar Community School District to comply with all federal and state laws concerning the employment of persons with disabilities.

-It is the Linn-Mar Community School District’s policy not to discriminate against qualified individuals with disabilities in regard to application procedures, hiring, advancement, discharge, compensation, and training or other terms, conditions, and privileges of employment.
+It is the policy of the Linn-Mar Community School District not to discriminate against qualified individuals with disabilities in regard to application procedures, hiring, advancement, discharge, compensation, and training or other terms, conditions, and privileges of employment.

 The Linn-Mar Community School District will reasonably accommodate qualified individuals with a temporary or long-term disability so that they can perform the essential functions of a job.